How to Extend the Vesting Date of a Family Trust in Australia

 TR 2018/16 – ATO allows trust vesting dates to be extended:

-1. before vesting, it may be possible to extend the vesting date (by applying to a court or by the trustee exercising the power to nominate a new vesting date).
+1. before vesting, it may be possible to extend the vesting date (by applying to a court or by the trustee exercising the power to nominate a new vesting date) as set out in the Australian Tax Office Ruling 2018/16.
 A proposed alteration by a trustee without court intervention is subject to any specific requirements in the trust deed about how and when any alteration to the vesting date can occur;

 2. it is too late to change the vesting date once it has passed and the ATO says it is unlikely that a court would agree to do so due to the interests in the trust property becoming fixed at law; and